 At the Red Inn, you will not be presented a wait staff cutting its teeth at your table tonight for the very first time.
 No, that’s not the Red Inn way.
 I will always arrive there long in advance of my reservation time.
 Fewer restaurants have a better harbor and sunset view (see Best of the Bars), served by a very efficient cocktail wait staff, while you are seated in one of their coveted lounge chairs.
 And they will gladly carry your unfinished drink to your dining table.
 If the cocktail hour starts off with a bang, your expectation is to be continuously delighted.

-But oh, the excellent codfish stacked high over the evening’s veggie accompaniment, lobster rolls that are meaty and fresh, perfectly dressed salads and tender filets of beef with a pepper crust are wonderful.
+But oh, the excellent codfish stacked high over the evening’s veggie accompaniment, lobster rolls that are meaty and fresh, perfectly dressed salads and tender filet of beef with a pepper crust are all wonderful.
 As is the roast chicken although I wished it were presented a bit more crispy.
 The scent of a smoked pork chop arrives long before it reaches your table.
 All are usual quite large and most prepared to perfection on every visit.
 There is no doubt that each time you are there, your experience will include a nearby birthday or anniversary celebration.
 Given the size of the restaurant, what better place to throw the party.
-Because after all, once the not so crispy fried shrimp arrive, or the slightly under temperature lettuce, or the slightly off glass of wine, you know that you are in for an experience that you will not soon forget.
+Because after all, once the not so crispy fried shrimp arrive, or the slightly under temperature lettuce, you know that you are in for an experience that you will not soon forget.
 And you will be back again and again, as I have.

 237 Commercial Street, Provincetown